kimbring2/DeepSoccer/README.md

 - How to read LaserScan data(ROS python): https://www.theconstructsim.com/read-laserscan-data/
 - Convert Video to Images (Frames) & Images (Frames) to Video using OpenCV (Python) : https://medium.com/@iKhushPatel/convert-video-to-images-images-to-video-using-opencv-python-db27a128a481
 - Python Multithreading with pynput.keyboard.listener: https://stackoverflow.com/a/59520236/6152392
-- How to use a Gazebo as type of OpenAI Gym : http://wiki.ros.org/openai_ros
+- How to use a Gazebo as type of OpenAI Gym: http://wiki.ros.org/openai_ros
+- Solenoid joint spring plugin: https://github.com/aminsung/gazebo_joint_torsional_spring_plugin

 # 4. Etc
 ## 1) Relationship between simualtion and real part